 Meet the Goldade Kids

 Hattie Bea & Henry Beau Goldade are our 6 year old twins, born December 23rd, 2015.
 If you ask Hattie, the most important fact to remember is that she was “born first by 3 minutes and is the oldest.”
 Hattie’s name means “home ruler,” which isn’t a coincidence.
 She is our outgoing, active, astute, funny, independent, playful, caring, social daughter who is a critical thinker and has been reading since 3 years old.
 Hattie loves to be involved and helpful in any capacity and enjoys cleaning, helping us prepare meals, and helping care for her younger brothers.
 Her love is also in swimming, snowboarding, learning to skateboard, and visiting every playground she can find.
 The origins of her family nickname, “Bea Ball,” trace back to her former roundness as our beautiful baby girl.
 “She’s round like a ball, and her middle name is Bea.
 She’s our Bea Ball.”
 In the Fall of 2018, Hattie was diagnosed with autism, specifically focused on her need for social/emotional regulation.
 She attended full-time ABA (Applied Behavior Analysis) therapy at Partners In Excellence (referred to as PIE) in Winona, MN from November 2018 – July 2021.
-She now attends kindergarten at Spero Academy charter school in Minneapolis.
+She’s now in second grade at Spero Academy charter school in Minneapolis.
 They specialize in individualized education for children with disabilities.

 Henry’s name also means “home ruler.”
 Unfortunately for him, it’s not our home that he rules (thanks, Hattie!).
 Henry has a love for being outside, Baby Einstein books and videos, trampolines, swimming, playing with his siblings, and any carb-rich food.
 This guy would eat chips for every meal, every day if we let him.
 He is our loving, active, care-free, playful, explorative son who is sometimes the strong, yet silent type, and the life of the party other times.
 We started to notice regressions in his eating, social activities, and communication in the spring of 2017.
 Henry was then diagnosed with non-verbal autism in January 2018.
 He attended full-time ABA (Applied Behavior Analysis) therapy at Partners In Excellence (PIE) in Winona, MN from May 2018 – July 2021.
 He received speech therapy, occupational therapy, physical therapy, and a bit of feeding therapy.
 This boy has worked so hard and has made such amazing progress with our PIE family.
-Now he is in kindergarten, attending Spero Academy with his sister, Hattie.
+He’s now in second grade at Spero Academy with his sister, Hattie.

 Harvey’s Journey Begins